RBEGamer/Python-Gamepad-Input/README.md

 # Python-Gamepad-Input
 This is a small pythonsnipped for the Adafruit SuperGamePI, to map RPI-GPIO switches to the keyboard.
 This script maps 10 GPIO Switches and one (X,Y) analog joystick.
-FOr reading the analog input of the joystick i used the ADS1 ADC converter ic.
+For reading the analog input of the joystick i used the ADS1115 ADC converter ic.

 # FEATURES
 * Designed for the SuperGamePi from Adafruit or other RPI-Based GameBoy